 A UGA graduate, Owen didn’t realize how much he missed Athens until he moved back to Atlanta.
 “You can’t beat the vibe of this city in terms of wonderful people, nice places to eat and drink, and the overall culture.”
-Athens is becoming known around the southeast as a beer destination, complete with great breweries and pubs such as Creature Comforts, Southern Brewing Company, and Terrapin Beer Co., along with Copper Creek Brewing Company beer pub.
-Owen credits Athens on its progressiveness: “I never thought I would walk downtown in Athens and smell the aroma of beer cooking.”
+Athens is becoming known around the southeast as a beer destination, complete with great breweries and pubs such as Creature Comforts, Southern Brewing Company, and Terrapin Beer Co., along with Copper Creek Brewing Company beer pub (now closed. **Athens now has a brewpub Akademia) Owen credits Athens on its progressiveness: “I never thought I would walk downtown in Athens and smell the aroma of beer cooking.”

 On March 13, 2017, Georgia Senate Bill 85 passed in the Georgia House of Representatives, permitting customers to purchase beer directly from Georgia breweries.
 This is a big win for breweries across the state, although Owen notes that this bill only brings Georgia up to par with states throughout the country that have already implemented these changes.
 “The beer community is just returning to a pre-prohibition state of normalcy,” he says.

 On what’s next for Athens, Owen believes that there is room for a few more breweries.
 He hopes that soon Georgia breweries will be allowed to open restaurants and entertainment complexes connected to their facilities, which has worked well in other parts of the country to generate millions in beer tourism.
 Bill 85 is just the beginning in the journey of craft breweries in Georgia, and Owen predicts the further success of the industry; “Once a beer drinker falls in love with craft beer, they never go back to plain, flavorless, boring light beer.”